 After she was crowned Miss Uganda last month, cyberspace was awash with unflattering pictures – harsh lights illuminating the sweaty and tired skin of a 23-year-old living a simulated life in high heels, with red lipstick staining her front teeth as she flashed a tired smile.
+Many commented on social media that she was ugly, much to the horror of her family.

 “We were shocked at the reactions.
 We never saw Leah as ugly,” says sister Hannah Kalanguka.
 “She was always the most beautiful among us.”